Skip to main content

 Verify:

-• The API key is copied correctly — no leading or trailing spaces.
+• Copy the API key exactly — no leading or trailing spaces.

 • The key is active.
 Keys auto-deactivate after 14 days of inactivity.
 Reactivate at whitebit.com/settings/api.